Sedley Baptist Church

 D. Financial Secretary

-The Financial Secretary shall be elected annually.
-The Secretary shall receive all empty collection envelopes after the money has been removed and counted by the person selected, and from these shall give every donor individual credit in some record system.
+The Financial Secretary shall receive all empty collection envelopes after the money has been removed and counted by the person selected, and from these shall give every donor individual credit in some record system.
 The envelopes should be filed for one year.
 The Secretary shall be responsible for getting out any reports as requested by an individual or by the Church.
 The Financial Secretary will make a report to the Quarterly Church Conference as well as provide statistical information to the Church Clerk to be included in the Annual Church Profile.
-The Financial Secretary is also a standing member of the Budget Committee.
+The Financial Secretary is also a standing member of the Finance Committee.
+The Assistant Financial Secretary will perform the duties for the Financial Secretary as needed.

 E. Sunday School Superintendent

-The Sunday School Superintendent is elected annually.
-The Superintendent will be responsible to the Church for the organization and operation of the Sunday School, including ordering of literature quarterly and shall have general supervision of and oversee various departments so that its objective of giving each member Bible instruction may be accomplished.
+The Sunday School Superintendent will be responsible to the Church for the organization and operation of the Sunday School, including ordering of literature quarterly and shall have general supervision of and oversee various departments so that its objective of giving each member Bible instruction may be accomplished.
 The Superintendent shall be responsible for making a report at the Quarterly Church Conference.
-The Sunday School Superintendent is a standing member of the Budget Committee and Nominating Committee.
+The Sunday School Superintendent is a standing member of the Finance Committee and Nominating Committee.
 An Assistant Sunday School Superintendent will help the Sunday School Superintendent as needed and perform the duties of the Superintendent in the Superintendent's absence.

 F. WMU Director

-The WMU Director elected annually shall have charge of all Missionary work of the women, and children of the Church.
+The WMU Director shall have charge of both stateside and foreign missionary work for the women, and Mission Friends and Children in Action.
 She shall report to the Church at each Quarterly Church Conference and is responsible for providing statistical information to the Church Clerk to be included in the Annual Church Profile.
-The WMU Director is a standing member of the Budget Committee.
+The WMU Director is a standing member of the Finance Committee.

 G. Choir Director